 I. Sendińa-Nadal & C. Letellier

-Observability analysis and observer design of networks of Rössler systems
+Observability analysis and state reconstruction for networks of nonlinear systems

 Chaos, 32 (8), 083109, 2022.
 Online